notthelewis/showcases/rust/blewis/PROTO.md

 ```

 ## Map

 A map is a collection of key-value tuples.
 This is encoded in an almost identical fashion to how an Array is encoded, by
-specifying the total number of entries (both key & value) that are in the map, then
+specifying the total number of entries (key & value) that are in the map first, then by adding the data types required
+afterwards.